Leave of Absence Programs

 Family Medical Leave (FMLA)

 To be eligible for FMLA, an employee must have been employed at least 12 months and has worked at least 1,250 hours during the previous 12-month period may be entitled to up to 12 weeks (unpaid) in any 12-month period beginning with the first date the employee must take leave.
-Any employee on FMLA leave will be allowed to continue group health insurance coverage during the period of leave.
+Any employee on FMLA leave will be allowed to continue group health insurance coverage during the period of leave at same cost as if actively working.

 FMLA leave can be used for the following purposes:

-- birth, adoption or foster placement of a child under the age of 18; or adoption or foster placement fo a disabled child 18 years or older who is incapable of self care;
+- birth, adoption or foster placement of a child under the age of 18; or adoption or foster placement of a disabled child 18 years or older who is incapable of self care;

-- incapacity due to pregnancy, perenatal medical care, or child birth
+- incapacity due to pregnancy, prenatal medical care, or child birth

 - serious health condition* of a family member**; or